lnaq/Apex-Legends-Match-Data/README.md

 # What's this project?

-This is a personal project that uses an unofficial Apex Legends Api in order to get the match history from a play in Apex Legends. (https://apexlegendsapi.com/)
+This is a personal project that uses an unofficial Apex Legends Api in order to get the match history from any given player in Apex Legends. (https://apexlegendsapi.com/)

-# What do I need for it in order to work?
+# Install && Requirements

 1. install requirements.txt, you have to root to the project folder and type in this command: pip install -r requirements.txt
 2. Your API must be whitelisted